 Without prejudice to any other right or remedy Provenance may have, if Provenance's performance of its obligations under the Agreement is prevented or delayed by any act or omission of the Customer, its agents, subcontractors, consultants or employees (including a failure to comply with any of its obligations under Clause 6.1 or a Commercial Agreement) (a "Customer Default") then: 1.
 Provenance and Provenance's Personnel shall use reasonable endeavours to mitigate the impact of the Customer Default; 2.
 Provenance shall not be responsible for any failure to carry out the relevant obligations and shall be allowed an extension of time to perform its obligations; and 3. the Customer shall reimburse Provenance for all reasonable additional amounts incurred by Provenance as a result of the Customer Default.

 Provenance shall have the right to use the Customer's name and logos on its website and in connection with its marketing campaigns and PR activities, provided that any press releases that Provenance issues shall be mutually approved by the Parties.
 All mass communication by the Customer around its activation using Provenance shall be mutually approved by the Parties.

 7. FEES AND PAYMENT TERMS

-- Provenance shall invoice the Customer for the Fees upon signature of a Commercial Agreement, in accordance with the terms as set out in the Commercial Agreement.
+Provenance shall invoice the Customer for the Fees upon signature of a Commercial Agreement or completion of an Order Form, in accordance with the terms as set out in the Commercial Agreement or Order Form respectively.

 8. INTELLECTUAL PROPERTY RIGHTS